-Philadelphia residents were to have a chance Saturday to turn in guns, no questions asked, in exchange for $100 worth of groceries.
+Philadelphia residents have a chance Saturday to turn in guns, no questions asked, in exchange for $100 worth of groceries.

-From 10 a.m. to 3 p.m., anyone who handed in a gun at one of two sites was to get a $100 gift card from ShopRite.
-People who turned in more than one gun could get a maximum of two gift cards.
+From 10 a.m. to 3 p.m., anyone who hands in a gun at one of two sites gets a $100 gift card from ShopRite.
+People who turn in more than one gun can get a maximum of two gift cards.

-The "Goods for Guns" swap, arranged by the community-action group Philadelphia Safety Net (PSN) with cooperation from the Police Department, ShopRite, other businesses, and State Sen. Anthony Hardy Williams (D., Phila.), was to take place at the Francis Myers Recreation Center, at 58th and Kingsessing Streets in Southwest Philadelphia, and the Lonnie Young Recreation Center, at Chelten Avenue and Ardleigh Street in East Germantown.
+The "Goods for Guns" swap, arranged by the community-action group Philadelphia Safety Net (PSN) with cooperation from the Police Department, ShopRite, other businesses, and State Sen. Anthony Hardy Williams (D., Phila.), takes place at the Francis Myers Recreation Center, at 58th and Kingsessing Streets in Southwest Philadelphia, and the Lonnie Young Recreation Center, at Chelten Avenue and Ardleigh Street in East Germantown.

 A similar event in October resulted in the collection of more than 300 guns, said Ray Jones, executive director of PSN.
 He said the group hoped to raise that number to close to 1,000 by the end of Saturday.